||Dr Dennis NOVY|

 Biography:Dennis Novy is Professor of Economics at the University of Warwick.
 He is also a research fellow at the Centre for Economic Policy Research (CEPR).
 He received a PhD from the University of Cambridge.
 Dennis has been a visitor at the Federal Reserve Bank of New York, the Federal Reserve Bank of St. Louis and the University of California, Davis.
 He worked as the Specialist Adviser to the House of Lords for their inquiry into the Transatlantic Trade and Investment Partnership (TTIP).

 Current Areas of Research:

 Dennis works in the field of international economics.
-His research interests include international trade, trade costs, gravity equations and open economy macroeconomics.
+His research interests include international trade, trade costs, gravity equations, exchange rates and open economy macroeconomics.